Time or distance?

 And so, I decided to just do 60 minutes and not worry about distance just yet.

-I am still trying to determine what my official training regimen will be, but for now I’ve told myself that I’m going to stick with 60 minutes for the month of December.
-Over the course of the month, I will try to increase the mileage within that time frame with the goal of running a 10K (6.2 miles) by the end of the month.
+I am still trying to determine what my official training regimen will be, but for now, I’ve told myself that I’m going to stick with 60 minutes for December.
+Over the course of the month, I will try to increase the mileage within that time frame to run a 10K (6.2 miles) by the end of the month.

 Just 300 days until the Loch Ness Marathon!!